Security and Quality in LLM-Generated Code: A Multi-Language, Multi-Model Analysis: Related Work

+Ullah \etal~\cite{ullah2024llms} evaluated modern LLMs for vulnerability detection and identified limitations in consistency, reasoning accuracy, and robustness, particularly under minor code changes and real-world conditions.
+Pearce \etal~\cite{PearceATDK22} analyzed the security implications of code generated by {\em GitHub Copilot} and showed that the tool frequently produces vulnerable patterns, especially when prompts are underspecified or ambiguous.
+Siddiq and Santos~\cite{SiddiqS22} introduced SecurityEval, a dataset of 130 Python programs mapped to 75 common weakness enumerations (CWEs), to evaluate the security of machine-generated code.
+Using SecurityEval, they assessed tools such as {\em GitHub Copilot} and {\em InCoder} and found that these models often generate code with security vulnerabilities, emphasizing the need to evaluate generated code beyond functional correctness to include security.

+Asare \etal~\cite{AsareNA23} evaluated the ability of LLMs to detect and reason about security vulnerabilities in source code across multiple languages and tasks.
+The study showed that most LLMs fail to identify deeper security flaws, even when the code is syntactically correct, highlighting the need for more reliable, security-focused benchmarks and evaluation methods.
+Tony \etal~\cite{tony2023llmseceval} introduced LLMSecEval, a dataset of natural language prompts designed to assess LLM performance on security-related questions across common software security topics, enabling consistent evaluation of security understanding.
+Together, these studies stress the importance of evaluating LLMs beyond code generation, with explicit focus on security reasoning.

+Lenarduzzi \etal~\cite{lenarduzzi2023critical} compared six code analysis tools and evaluated their issue detection effectiveness, result consistency, and precision and reported substantial differences in detection coverage and overlap among tools, showing that reliance on a single tool can miss vulnerabilities or introduce false positives.
+Khare \etal~\cite{khare2025understanding} performed a large-scale evaluation of LLM-based vulnerability detection, testing 16 models on 5{,}000 code samples from five datasets of C, C++, and Java.
+The authors proposed dataflow-inspired prompting strategies and showed that LLMs can outperform static and deep learning-based tools for specific vulnerability classes while providing interpretable explanations.

-\autoref{Table:related_work} summarizes related work based on the programming languages used in LLM-generated code, the LLM(s) employed, and a summary of the prompt descriptions. \autoref{Table:related_work_quality} outlines related work by the quality characteristics addressed and the security analysis methods used to evaluate the generated code.
-Additionally, the table provides the overall impact of AI code generation on code quality based on the respective study's experiments and results.
+\autoref{Table:related_work} summarizes prior work by language, LLM, and prompt for LLM-generated code. \autoref{Table:related_work_quality} categorizes related work by the quality attributes examined and the security analysis methods applied to evaluate generated code, and reports the overall impact of AI code generation on code quality based on each study’s experimental results.

-\BfPara{Our Work} Most existing research focuses on exploring LLM code generation behavior but lacks in-depth analysis of factors affecting the quality and security of the generated code, beyond user demographics and seniority level.
-In contrast, our work advances the literature by examining the relationship between programming language features and the quality of LLM-generated code.
-We evaluate the validity, correctness, security, maintainability, consistency, intentionality, adaptability, and responsibility of the code across four programming languages and five LLMs.
+\BfPara{Our Work} Most prior studies analyze LLM code generation behavior but provide limited insight into the factors affecting code quality and security beyond user demographics and experience levels.
+This work examines how programming language characteristics influence the quality of LLM-generated code.
+We evaluate validity, correctness, security, maintainability, consistency, intentionality, adaptability, and responsibility across four languages and five LLMs.
+This study is a quantitative measurement study: it introduces no new vulnerability classes or analysis techniques, but systematically compares the behavior of existing LLMs across languages and tasks under a unified setup.